Open shelving to sideboard cabinet with doors.

 For the inside of the shelf and the doors I did the same mixing orange chalk paint.

-When everything was dry, which happens unbelievably quick, I rubbed in some stinky furniture wax, which completely seals the paint and makes it very durable, shiny and lovely.
+When everything was dry, which happens unbelievably quick, I rubbed in some stinky furniture wax.
+This completely seals the paint and makes it very durable, shiny and lovely.
 The stink went away after 24 hours luckily.

 Next I placed the doorknobs.